Single-Echo Measuring Mode

 MSI™ – Measurement Stability Indicator

-Exclusive to Cygnus, this feature helps ensure only stable measurements are displayed in Echo-Echo mode.
+Exclusive to Cygnus, this feature helps ensure only stable measurements are displayed in Single-Echo mode.
 If 16 return echoes are the same over a 2 second period the gage indicates that the reading is stable & therefore highly likely to be accurate.

 Advantages of Single-Echo: